-Catalysts, as you may or may not remember from school, are chemicals that increase the rate or chemical reactions.
+Catalysts, as you may or may not remember from school, are chemicals that increase the rate of chemical reactions.
 They do this by reducing the amount of energy required for the reaction to occur (see graph below).

-But what would really happen?
-Well, the Projects would still be delivered; Products would still get to market; people would continue to grow the business….
+But what would happen?
+Well, the Projects would still be delivered; Products would still get to market; people would continue to grow the business.
 But without the PMO in place, everything would be that little bit slower.
 There’d be more wrong turns, more false starts, more people not knowing HOW to take their big ideas and turn them into real business value.

-- Porfolio Analysis and Prioritization – Snr Management teams have been prioritizing projects and products for years and will continue to do so with or without the PMO.
+Portfolio Analysis and Prioritization – Snr Management teams have been prioritizing projects and products for years and will continue to do so with or without the PMO.
 Where PMOs are successful in this space is when they act as a catalyst and reduce the energy expended by Snr Managers, simplify the process through standardization and make the whole process faster.

-- Project Initiation – Initiation is a hugely inefficient stage in the project lifecycle.
+Project Initiation – Initiation is a hugely inefficient stage in the project lifecycle.
 It requires a lot of energy and can take time to get right.
 By acting as a catalyst, the PMO simplifies the process through the use of templates and stage gates, and by providing expertise to reduce the amount of energy required to get projects through initiation and to a phase where they can start building value.